maarcusvinicius/Fast-Delivery/README.md

 ## 🎡 Functionalities

-- Creating orders: Users can create their orders through the web application, selecting the desired items and adding them to the cart.
+- Creating orders: Users can create their orders through the web application, selecting the desired items and adding them to the cart

-- Sending orders: Orders created by users are sent to the database using Prisma.
+- Sending orders: Orders created by users are sent to the database using Prisma

-- Viewing orders: Orders sent are rendered in the mobile application, allowing the snack bar to view and track orders received.
+- Viewing orders: Orders sent are rendered in the mobile application, allowing the snack bar to view and track orders received

-- Order fulfillment: The snack bar can mark orders as fulfilled in the mobile application, indicating that they are in the process of being prepared or have already been delivered.
+- Order fulfillment: The snack bar can mark orders as fulfilled in the mobile application, indicating that they are in the process of being prepared or have already been delivered

 <br />